-Section 1 outlines the challenge we face in light of a hotter, drier climate, a growing population and a need to redress the water needs of our rivers and Traditional Owners cultural water values.
+Section 1 outlines the challenge we face in light of a hotter, drier climate,urban growth and economic development and a need to support healthy rivers and Traditional Owners cultural water values.

-Section 2 Our process
+Section 2

+process

-We have partnered with our Traditional Owners, community, stakeholders and regional leaders.
+We have partnered with Traditional Owners, residential and business customers, community, regional leaders and stakeholders.